-Mounting considerations
+Mounting Considerations

-When selecting a mounting location for your TZT19F, keep the following in mind:
+When selecting a mounting location for TZT16F, keep the following in mind:

-- The temperature at the mounting location shall be between -15°C and +55°C. - The humidity at the mounting location shall be 93% or less at 40°C. - Locate the unit away from exhaust pipes and ventilators. - · The mounting location should be well ventilated. - Mount the unit where shock and vibration are minimal (compliant with IEC 60945 Ed.4). - Keep the unit away from electromagnetic field generating equipment such as motors and generators. - For maintenance and checking purposes, leave sufficient space around the unit and leave slack in cables.
-Minimum recommended space is shown in the outline drawing for the display units. - Do not mount the unit on an overhead beam/bulkhead. - A magnetic compass will be affected if the equipment is placed too close to it.
-Observe the compass safe distances shown in the SAFETY INSTRUCTIONS to prevent disturbance to the magnetic compass. - Since this unit does not have a built-in GPS antenna and requires an external GPS or other sensor for positioning, an external GPS antenna (such as GP-330B) shall be connected via NMEA 2000.
+- The temperature at the mounting location shall be between -15°C and +55°C. - The humidity at the mounting location shall be 93% or less at 40°C. - Locate the unit away from exhaust pipes and ventilators. - The mounting location should be well ventilated. - Mount the unit where shock and vibration are minimal (compliant with IEC 60945 Ed.4). - Keep the unit away from electromagnetic field generating equipment such as motors and generators. - For maintenance and checking purposes, leave sufficient space around the unit and leave slack in cables.
+Minimum recommended space is shown in the outline drawing for the display units. - · Do not mount the unit on the overhead. - A magnetic compass will be affected if the equipment is placed too close to it.
+Observe the compass safe distances shown in "SAFETY INSTRUCTIONS" to prevent disturbance to the magnetic compass. - Since this unit has a built-in GPS antenna, make sure there are no obstacles above the unit which may block radio waves.
+If there are unavoidable obstacles and signal reception is obstructed, connect an external GPS antenna (GP-330B, etc.) to this unit via NMEA 2000.